Saurabh-62/Threat-Detection-Ticketing-Lab/README.md

-# Threat Detection Ticketing Lab
+# Threat Detection Ticketing Lab (Jan 2026 – Mar 2026)

 ## Objective
 The objective of the Threat Detection Ticketing Lab was to build a security monitoring environment in the cloud, allow public access, create custom attacks, and respond to the attacks through a ticketing system.
 This experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.